arsh1991/Fat-Cat/Wiki/Weekly Minutes/Weekly Meeting-5.md

 **Dipro:**  Work on creating a splash screen menu.

 ## What are the current blockers/challenges the team is facing?
+We are fairly new to javascript and implementing design patterns in this language is difficult for us.
+We are also trying to coordinate many aspects of the game at once for maximum productivity and progress, and working at such a fast pace can also be difficult.
+In addition, most of us don't have experience with game-design terminology, so debugging and learning the code is also hard for us.

 ## Next meeting is scheduled for: Saturday, October 28th 2017